API

 wiki_wiki is the object that we use to interact with the API.
 It has now been initialized, or instanciated

-Also pass all the required identification parameters (login, password, API key, …).
-Not needed for wikipedia API.
+to interrogate APIs you often also have to pass all the required identification parameters (login, password, API key, …).
+This is not needed for wikipedia API.
+The wikipedia API is 100% open.

 strings